Low-depth amplitude estimation via statistical eigengap estimation: Additional numerical results

-In \cref{figDepths}, we show that our algorithms perform better compared to Power law AE~\citep{giurgicatiron2022low} and exhibit the depth--query tradeoff when compared to Heisenberg-limited amplitude estimation.
-We quickly note that we do not implement the QoPrime AE algorithm due to the complexity of the post-processing algorithm, as well as due to prior numerical results that indicate an inferiority to Power law AE in practice~\citep{giurgicatiron2022low,giurgicatiron2022lowexp}.
+In \cref{figDepths}, we show that our algorithm performs better compared to Power Law AE~\citep{giurgicatiron2022low} and exhibits the query--depth tradeoff when compared to Heisenberg-limited amplitude estimation.
+We quickly note that we do not implement the QoPrime AE algorithm due to the complexity of the post-processing algorithm, as well as due to prior numerical results that indicate an inferiority to Power Law AE in practice~\citep{giurgicatiron2022low,giurgicatiron2022lowexp}.
 We also omit here the low-depth approaches from \citet{rall2023amplitude} and \citet{vu2025lowdepth}, whose algorithms require a non-Chebyshev polynomial transformation for the purposes of obtaining unbiased estimates, and which would require additional quantum resources (additional phase gates and an additional control qubit) for the implementation of QSP that would be difficult to quantify when compared to the other Grover-type algorithms implemented in this paper.

 Given that we select $M, N \in \mathcal{O}(\epsilon^{-2/3})$, the complexity matches that of obtaining the evolution times from a uniform grid.
 Under this setting, we can apply direction of arrival algorithms from classical signal processing directly, and hence we apply the ESPRIT algorithm as a benchmark, which we detail as follows: